PhD Mathematics Education

 This program provides a balance between mathematics and mathematics education in order to develop mathematics educators who can become: (i) Faculty members in mathematics departments or schools of education in universities, four year colleges, or community colleges; (ii) Curriculum specialists in mathematics, supervisors of mathematics at the middle school level or secondary school level, or mathematics specialists in state or local departments of education; (iii) Private sector specialists in mathematics education.

-Program Prerequisites: Candidates in this program must currently have (or complete during their program) a master's degree in mathematics equivalent to the MS/MA degree or the MS-MTCH degree at Portland State University.
+Candidates in this program must currently have (or complete during their program) a master's degree in mathematics equivalent to the MS/MA Mathematics degree or the MS in Mathematics for Teachers degree at Portland State University.

 Candidates must complete an approved program of 84 credit hours consisting of three major components: coursework, a research practicum experience, and dissertation research.

 Coursework (54 credits)

 - 18 credit hours in Mathematics Education Research Courses (Mathematics 690 - 695)